evagabriela/ThoughtWorks-CodeChallenge/README.md

-#Status: Completed and submited for review
+#Status: Completed and submitted for review

 ##To get started: